UNESCO Chair on Education for Human Rights, Democracy and Peace

-The UNESCO Chair of AUTh cooperates with UNESCO in Paris, the Greek National Commission of UNESCO, the Ombudsman for Human Rights.
+The UNESCO Chair of AUTh cooperates with UNESCO in Paris, the Greek National Commission of UNESCO, the Greek Ombudsman.
 It is also in contact/cooperation with many NGOs, such as Amnesty International, the Greek Council for Refugees, Doctors without Borders, Doctors of the World and others.

 For the promotion of Human Rights, Democracy and Peace the UNESCO Chair organizes various activities, for example national and international conferences, symposia and roundtables on topics such as the role of the universities and the teachers for a culture of human rights, democracy and peace, children’s rights, immigration and volunteerism, etc. Further activities of the UNESCO Chair are children’s art exhibitions, concerts, book editions, etc. The UNESCO Chair has a library with numerous books on topics relevant to its scope.

 In 2002, the UNESCO Chair of the Aristotle University of Thessaloniki received an award by UNESCO.
 The following extract appeared in the wording of the decision: "The UNESCO Chair of the Aristotle University of Thessaloniki illustrates the great potential of higher education to contribute to attaining the constitutional mission of UNESCO to construct peace in the minds of men and women."

 Since wars begin in the minds of men,